Body Language (Kylie Minogue album): Singles

 "Slow" was released on 3 November 2003 as the lead single from Body Language.
 The song garnered critical acclaim, with Minogue's breathy and seductive vocal delivery receiving particular praise.
 Commercially, the single was a success.
 It debuted at number one on both the Australian Singles Chart and UK Singles Chart.
 In the latter region, it became Minogue's seventh number one single and made her a record-holding female artist for spending the longest duration as a UK chart topper.
 Elsewhere, it reached number one in Denmark, Spain, and on the US Billboard Hot Dance Club Songs chart.
 In Australia, "Slow" was certified platinum by the ARIA for shipments of 70,000 units.
 The accompanying music video for "Slow" was directed by Baillie Walsh and was shot in Barcelona, Spain.
 It features Minogue and a number of beach models performing synchronised choreography to the song while sunbathing next to the Piscina Municipal de Montjuïc swimming pool.

 "Red Blooded Woman" was released as the second single on 1 March 2004.
 Critics praised its radio-friendly sound and lyrical content.
 The song performed well on charts, peaking at numbers four and five in Australia and the United Kingdom, respectively.
 An accompanying music video for the song was directed in Los Angeles by Jake Nava, and features Minogue performing dance routines in various locations.

 "Chocolate" was released as the third and final single on 28 June 2004.
-It received mixed reviews from critics, some of whom praised its sensual nature but criticised Minogue's vocals for being over-processed.
+It received positive reviews from critics, some of whom praised its sensual nature and breathy vocals.
 The song was a moderate commercial success, peaking at number six in the United Kingdom, but narrowly missing the top 10 in Australia.
 It became Minogue's 27th single to peak inside the top 10 in the UK.
 Dawn Shadforth, who had previously directed the video for "Can't Get You Out of My Head", collaborated on the music video for "Chocolate", which sees Minogue and a number of backup dancers performing a ballet-like dance routines as a tribute to Metro-Goldwyn-Mayer musicals.